-Before the corner joints of a mould are glued a brace rod must be fitted.
-It will pass through all the ribs and be anchored in the frame at both ends.
+Before the corner joints of a mould are glued one or two brace rods must be fitted.
+One for smaller moulds, two for larger ones.
+They will pass through all the ribs and be anchored in the frame at both ends.
 Waterbars also need to be fitted along the ends of each mould.

 The waterbars are really just little ribs and have the function of helping to draw water away to help form a good deckle edge.
 They are made in much the same way as the regular ribs.
 I straighten them and cut them to size in only one sequence of steps, unlike the ribs which have been reduced and shaped in two sequences.
 This might make more sense after reviewing the post on making ribs.